zuestmedia/zmplugin/readme.txt

 = WP Login Options =
 Personalization options for the WordPress login form (wp-login.php).
 The login logo as well as the redirect destination can be customized.

+= Block Patterns =
+Access to a selection of pre-built block patterns that can be easily inserted in the WordPress Gutenberg editor.

+= Block Templates <sup>*</sup> =
+ZMT themes use block templates to display content statically or dynamically.
+All block templates can be edited using the WordPress Gutenberg editor.

+= Customizer settings <sup>*</sup> =
+When using a WordPress theme based on the ZM theme framework, additional customizer settings are displayed.

+= Design Explorer <sup>*</sup> =
+The design explorer offers the possibility to import directly prefabricated starter designs.

-<sup>*</sup> only available in combination with [ZMT Themes](https://zuestmedia.com/themes/), e.g. Corporate or Modular
+<sup>*</sup> only available in combination with [ZuestMedia Themes](https://zuestmedia.com/themes/), e.g. Corporate or Modular

 == Resources ==

-Learn more about ZM WordPress themes and plugins [here](https://zuestmedia.com/).
+Learn more about ZuestMedia WordPress themes and plugins [here](https://zuestmedia.com/).

-If you have any questions or need help, visit the [help page](https://zuestmedia.com/help/).
+If you have any questions or need help, visit [zuestmedia.com](https://zuestmedia.com/).

 You can also find us on [Github](https://github.com/zuestmedia/)!

 == Frequently Asked Questions ==

 = How to install ZMPlugin? =
-To install ZM Plugin, go to Dashboard >> Plugins >> Add new.
+To install ZMPlugin, go to Dashboard >> Plugins >> Add new.
 Then enter "ZMPlugin" in the search field, click on install and activate.

 = Does ZMPlugin work as standalone? =
 Yes.
 The website management and config settings are working on all themes.
-The extended customizer settings are only available with ZMTheme WordPress Themes.
+The extended customizer settings are only available with ZuestMedia WordPress Themes.

 == Changelog ===

+= 1.0.24 =
+* New: Cookie consent domain setting, to use on main and subdomain same cookie consent
+* Update: Readme text
+* Update: Privacy Url to cookie consent from WP privacy setting or alt url from plugin settings
+* Update: UIKIT CSS & JS to  3.16.21

 = 1.0.23 =
 * New: Settings for trackingscripts to depend on cookie consent or not